10up/restricted-site-access/readme.txt

 Restricted Site Access is not meant to be a top secret data safe, but simply a reliable and convenient way to handle unwanted visitors.

+= I received a warning about page caching.
+What does it mean? =

+Page Caching plugins are able to hook into WordPress to serve cached pages before RSA can restrict access.
+Not all plugins do this.
+However, it's safe to say if you are using page caching in conjunction with RSA, you may encounter unexpected results.

 == Screenshots ==

 1. Screenshot of settings panel with simple Restricted Site Access option (send to login page).